 One of the most well-known Greece funny facts is that it is the birthplace of the Olympics.
 This is the only sort of true; really, it would be more accurate to say that Greece inspired the modern-day Olympics.
 Historians say that the first-ever Greek Olympics was held to celebrate a religious event in 776 BC.
 They were held to celebrate the highest god of Mount Olympus, Zeus.

 Many of the games held in these Olympics were quite different than what people are used to seeing today.
 The most unusual game to modern eyes would be the sport of chariot racing.
 This definitely had the potential to get bloody and dangerous.
 It was a spectacle that the Greeks very much enjoyed, though.

-here was also an ancient sport known as pankration that was a combination of wrestling and boxing.
+There was also an ancient sport known as pankration that was a combination of wrestling and boxing.
 If this sounds familiar, it’s probably because this is really very similar to modern mixed martial arts.
 In some ways, you could say that ancient Greece held the first MMA competitions in their ancient Olympic games.
-Boxing itself was a popular sport for these games too and the combat didn’t have weight limits imposed.
+Boxing itself was a popular sport for these games too, and the combat didn’t have weight limits imposed.

-One last Greece interesting facts nugget of wisdom for you is that the ancient Greek Olympics were performed in the nude.
-You’ll be forgiven for doing a double take as most people with modern sensibilities find that either astonishing or quite funny.
+One last Greece interesting facts for you is that the ancient Greek Olympics were performed in the nude.
+You’ll be forgiven for doing a double-take as most people with modern sensibilities find that either astonishing or quite funny.

-Greeks Don’t Like Waving with an Open Palm
+Greeks Don’t Like Waving With An Open Palm

+One of the fun facts about Greece is about their waving situation.
 Greece is a country of many old superstitions and because of this, many modern greetings or actions aren’t seen as acceptable there.
 One generally harmless gesture that could be taken the wrong way in Greece is waving.
 If you wave at someone with an open palm, a Greek native will find this to be insulting.
 People generally greet others with closed palms in Greece.